davidngassa/davidngassa/README.md

 - 👋 Hi, I’m David Ngassa
 - 👀 I’m interested in Software/Web Development
-- 🌱 I’m currently learning Javascript Frameworks
-- 📫 How to reach me ngassadavid97@gmail.com
+- 📫 How to reach me davidngassa.dev@gmail.com

 <!---
 davidngassa/davidngassa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.